 Who is Jennifer King?

 King hasn’t been on the sidelines her entire football career.
 She was actually a star football player herself.

 Playing for the Carolina Phoenix football team of the Women’s Football Alliance from 2006-17, Jennifer “Jet” King was a seven-time All-American quarterback and receiver for her team.
 She also played defensive back for the New York Sharks and won the 2018 WFA National Championship before playing for the D.C.
 Divas in 2019.

 King’s coaching experience is even broader.

 Football isn’t all she knows, either.
-King was the head coach of the Johnson & Wales University Charlotte basketball team from 2016-18 and coached the team to a USCAA Division II National Championship in ’18, earning Coach of the Year honors that year.
+King an assistant women’s basketball coach at Greensboro College, and was the head coach of the Johnson & Wales University Charlotte basketball team from 2016-18.
+She coached the team to a USCAA Division II National Championship in ’18, earning Coach of the Year honors that year.